Mentorship Programs

 Today, mentorship is needed more than ever.

-To build workplaces where employees have anchors, here are 16 actionable best practices for mentoring programs.
-Keep these in mind, and you’ll be sure to launch an impactful mentoring program.
+To build workplaces where employees have anchors, here are 16 actionable best practices for an employee mentorship program.
+Keep these in mind, and you’ll be sure to launch an impactful employee mentorship program.

 1. Launching registration early

-One of the best ways to start a mentoring program is to kick off registration early.
-It's smart to initiate the call for mentors and mentees a few months before the program officially begins.
+One of the best ways to start a corporate mentoring program is to kick off registration early.
+It's smart to initiate the call for mentors and mentees a few weeks before the program officially begins.
 This gives employees ample time to decide if they want to participate.

 Starting early also generates anticipation.
 Launching early gets employees enthusiastic about finding a mentor or mentee.